 Festivals & Events

-Japan lives on rice.
-Accompanying almost every meal, specific regional varieties are lauded for their subtle differences in taste and consistency.
-Whether or not you’re a fan of the grain, rice planting season is a fascinating and beautiful period.
-Open fields are filled knee deep with water, with green stalks of rice slowly emerging from the surface.
+Rice-planting season is a fascinating and beautiful period in Japan.
+Open fields are covered knee deep with water, with green stalks of rice slowly emerging from the surface.

-Witness the rice-planting rituals of the Otaue Rice Planting Festival on June 14 at Osaka's Sumiyoshi Taisha Shrine, and learn how rice was planted centuries ago in Japan.
+You can see the rice-planting rituals at the Otaue Rice Planting Festival on June 14 at Osaka's Sumiyoshi Taisha Shrine, and learn how it was done centuries ago in Japan.

 From Tennoji Station, walk to adjacent Tennoji Ekimae Station and take the Hankaidenki Hankai line to Sumiyoshitorii-mae Station.
-You will arrive next to Sumiyoshi Taisha Shrine, where the festival is held in June.
+You will arrive next to Sumiyoshi Taisha Shrine.

 Oxen, harnessed to wooden plows, first till the fields.
 Priests then perform a purification ritual and distribute the seedlings.
-Dressed in traditional garb, festival participants begin to plant the seeds, all while a variety of rituals, dances, and songs are performed.
-You will also witness a procession of Japanese dressed in full samurai garb.
+Dressed in traditional garb, festival participants begin to plant the seeds, all while a variety of rituals, dances and songs are performed.